-And you know he’s misunderstood; he’s a misunderstood guy.
-A lot of people who haven’t studied with him for as long as I studied with him misunderstand what he’s trying to teach and they only see that macho testosterone-driven side of him.
-And yet I don’t see that.
+Shandor is misunderstood; he’s a misunderstood guy.
+A lot of people who haven’t studied with him for as long as I studied with him misunderstand what he’s trying to teach.
+They only see that macho testosterone-driven side of him.
+I don’t see that.
 I see it in balance.
 And so that education helped me.
-And Hatha yoga—the word Hatha is really the integration of masculine and feminine.
-‘Ha Tha’.
-It’s solar and lunar principles integrated.
+And hatha yoga—the word ‘hatha’ is really the integration of masculine and feminine—‘Ha Tha.’
+It’s solar and lunar principles, integrated.”

-Heidi and I met Peter Sterios “by accident.”
-On our first vacation together as a couple, we went to an eco-resort in Nicauragua.
-On our boat ride from the airport to the resort we were told by another guest that a well-known yoga teacher was holding a workshop at the resort that same week.
-We quickly befriended the workshop organizer, several of the students, and, eventually, Peter, his wife Tawny, and their daughter Athena.
-Heidi and I ended up joining the retreat and quickly became inspired by Peter.
-We have visited with Tawny and Peter in their home in San Luis Obispo, California and have stayed in touch these many years.
-And, no doubt, Peter was a very important influence on Heidi as she was beginning her journey with yoga.
+I met Peter Sterios by accident on a vacation to an eco-resort in Nicauragua.
+On the boat ride from the airport to the resort I was told by another guest that a well-known yoga teacher was holding a workshop at the resort that same week.
+I befriended the workshop organizer, several of the students, and, eventually, Peter, his wife Tawny, and their daughter Athena.
+I ended up joining the retreat and was inspired by Peter.
+I visited with Tawny and Peter in their home in San Luis Obispo, California and have stayed in touch these many years.

-My attraction to Peter’s style of yoga and to Peter as a teacher only made sense to me after I interviewed him in Nicauragua for Portraits In Faith.
-There he explained to me his own yoga and life journey from an over-emphasis on the feminine as a male growing up in the 70’s to a more fully integrated masculine and feminine way of being in the world.
+My attraction to Peter’s style of yoga and to Peter as a teacher only made sense to me after I interviewed him in Nicauragua for Portraits in Faith.
+There, he explained to me his own yoga and life journey from an over-emphasis on the feminine as a male growing up in the 1970s to a more fully integrated masculine and feminine way of being in the world.
 This search drew Peter to his teacher, Shandor Remete, who has been considered a renegade in the yoga world—a man who many would describe as harsh.